Acta Gemini delivered, third TWIN X-STERN CSOV in a series

 At Ulstein Verft, the new year began with launching, lifting operations and docking of two offshore wind newbuilds.

-On 5 January 2026, Acta Pegasus was delivered by Tersan Shipyard to Acta Marine.
+Acta Pegasus was delivered to Acta Marine in December 2025 by Tersan Shipyard.
 This vessel is the first of four newbuild Walk-to-Work (W2W) Construction Service Operation Vessels (CSOVs) designed by Ulstein Design & Solutions AS for Acta Marine.

 The hull for yard number 323 arrived at Ulstein Verft on 6 December 2025.
 This marks another milestone in the construction of our next-generation offshore wind service vessel, which is the tenth TWIN X-STERN CSOV since 2022.
 The vessel is based on Ulstein’s proven SX222 design platform.